square/jna-gmp/jnagmp/README.md

 - The maven artifact/jar embeds a precompiled libgmp for some platforms.
 LibGmp will try to load the native library from the Java classpath first.
 If that fails, it falls back to trying a system-installed libgmp.
 We are missing binaries for many platforms.

+## Building Native Library

+Below are instructions for building the libgmp library that ships with this module

+#### Linux
+There is an included Dockerfile that can be used to compile libgmp with

+First build the Docker image

+    docker build -t jnagmp-linux-x86-64 -f Dockerfile.linux-x86-64 .

+Next run the Docker image which will execute the [Makefile](Makefile.libgmp) and output the compiled library in to _src/main/resources_

+    docker run -v $(pwd)/src/main/resources:/build/src/main/resources -t jnagmp-linux-x86-64